Constructing graphs with no independent transversals: Further constructions

-One simplicial complex which can be studied using these ideas is that of independent transversals (IT's) in uniform hypergraphs.
-Given a hypergraph $H$ and a partition $\mathcal{P}$ of $V(H)$, we wish to find a transversal of $\mathcal{P}$ that is an independent set of $H$ (does not contain an edge).
-Let $H_0=K_r^r(m)$ be the complete $r$-partite $r$-uniform hypergraph with $m$ vertices in each part, and let $\mathcal{P}_0$ be the standard $r$-partition of $V(H_0)$.
-Note that $H_0$ has no IT with respect to $\mathcal{P}_0$.
-Applying Theorem \ref{join-general-complexes-2} with $\mathcal{C}$ being the independence complex of $H_0$, we derive an example of a hypergraph $H$ and partition $\mathcal{P}$ such that $|V_i| \ge n = \left\lfloor \frac{rm - 1}{r - 1} \right\rfloor$ for every $V_i \in \mathcal{P}$ and there is no IT.
-Letting $d = m^{r - 1}$ be the maximum degree of $H$, we find that $d \le \left( \frac{(r - 1)n + 1}{r} \right)^{r - 1}$.
-We leave it as an open question on whether the conditions $|V_i| \ge n$ and $d \le \left( \frac{(r - 1)n}{r} \right)^{r - 1} = \frac{r}{r - 1}\left( 1 - \frac{1}{r} \right)^r n^{r - 1}$ imply the existence of an IT.
 For context, a hypergraph generalization of a Lov\'asz local lemma argument by Alon \cite{Al2} shows that $d \le \frac{1}{er}n^{r - 1}$ implies the existence of an IT.
-This result is slightly improved by Wanless and Wood \cite{WaWo}, who showed that $d \le \frac{1}{r - 1}(1 - \frac{1}{r})^r n^{r - 1}$ implies the existence of an IT.
+This result is slightly improved by Wanless and Wood \cite{WaWo}, who showed that $d \le \frac{1}{r}(1 - \frac{1}{r})^{r-1} n^{r - 1}$ implies the existence of an IT.
 They proved this result more strongly when $d$ represents the \textit{maximum block average degree} of the vertex-partitioned graph, and moreover they showed that there exist exponentially many IT's in this case.
 Groenland, Kaiser, Treffers, and Wales \cite{GrKaTrWa} later showed that in terms of the maximum block average degree, the bound of Wanless and Wood is asymptotically best possible.
 For the case of graphs $r = 2$, it was shown in \cite{HaWd} that we can effectively interpolate between the optimal maximum degree and maximum block average degree bounds on the block sizes.
 But for hypergraphs, we still do not know the optimal bound in terms of just the maximum degree.